GeaSmart/SearchFight/README.md

 SEARCHFIGHT - Code challenge Tranzact

 Welcome to this repo
-C# Console application, .NET, Linq, Multi Threads, Exception control,Multi-tier architecture
+C# Console application, .NET, Linq, Multi Threads, Exception control,Multi-tier architecture, regular expressions

 When a user enters a text string with words separated by white spaces or phrases grouped by double quotes [""] the application returns the number of results from google and bing and compares them.